kalininalab/LoReMINE/README.md

 options:
   -h, --help            show this help message and exit --reads READS         path to the input reads (.fastq or .fastq.gz format).
-If ".bam" file is available instead of ".fastq" file, then use the "--pacbio-raw" or "--pacbio-hifi"
+If ".bam" file is available instead of ".fastq" file, then use the "--pacbio-clr" or "--pacbio-hifi"
   --reads_type READS_TYPE
                         type of reads in the ".fastq" or ".fastq.gz" file.
-Possible inputs are "raw_pacbio", "raw_nanopore" or "hifi_pacbio"
+Possible inputs are "clr_pacbio", "ont" or "hifi_pacbio"
-  --pacbio-raw PACBIO_RAW
+  --pacbio-clr PACBIO_CLR
-                        path to the input Pacbio raw reads (.bam file) --pacbio-hifi PACBIO_HIFI
+                        path to the input Pacbio CLR reads (.bam file) --pacbio-hifi PACBIO_HIFI
                         path to the input Pacbio HiFi reads (.bam file) --batch_run BATCH_RUN
-                        path to the .tsv (tab seperated) file which contains 4 columns in the following order (Location of raw reads (.fastq format), type of reads (raw_pacbio, raw_nanopore or hifi_pacbio), genome size (default = 5000000 bp), prefix).
-No header is assumed, so start from first line itself -g GENOME_SIZE, --genome-size GENOME_SIZE
+                        path to the .tsv (tab seperated) file which contains 4 columns in the following order (Location of raw reads (.fastq format), type of reads (clr_pacbio, ont or hifi_pacbio), genome size (default = 5000000 bp), prefix).
+No header is assumed, so start from first line itself
+  -g GENOME_SIZE, --genome-size GENOME_SIZE
                         estimated genome size (default = 5000000 bp (5Mbp))
   --weights WEIGHTS     weights of parameters (a,b & c) for calculating the assembly score while selecting the best assembly among different candidate assemblies.
 The formula to calculate assembly score is: 10*a + 2*b - 2*c + d/1e-6, where a = has_circular_chromosome, b =